Russia and China slam NATO after alliance raises alarm

 China accused the alliance of “maliciously attacking and smearing” the country.
 Its mission to the European Union said NATO “claims that other countries pose challenges, but it is NATO that is creating problems around the world.”

+NATO leaders turned their gaze south for a final summit session Thursday focused on Africa’s Sahel region and the Middle East, where political instability — aggravated by climate change and food insecurity sparked by the war in Ukraine — is driving large numbers of migrants toward Europe.

+“It is in our interest to continue working with our close partners in the south to fight shared challenges together,” NATO Secretary-General Jens Stoltenberg said.

-Secretary-General Jens Stoltenberg told the summit that Russia’s invasion of Ukraine had brought “the biggest overhaul of our collective defense since the end of the Cold War.”
+But it was Russia that dominated the summit.
+Stoltenberg said Moscow's invasion of Ukraine had brought “the biggest overhaul of our collective defense since the end of the Cold War.”

 Ukrainian President Volodymyr Zelenskyy, who addressed the summit by video link, asked for more.
 He urged NATO to send modern artillery systems and other weapons and warned the leaders they either had to provide Kyiv with the help it needed or “face a delayed war between Russia and yourself.”